BeneNat/high-level-oop-apps-design-labs/README.md

 * **Lab 2: Polymorphism & Abstraction**: Implementation of abstract base classes, interfaces, and dynamic dispatch handling using a Medieval Castle simulation.
 * **Lab 3: OOP in Practice (Submarine)**: Development of a complex simulation system involving interacting subsystems (Life Support, Engine), resource management, and unit testing via reflection.
 * **Lab 4: UML Modeling**: Architectural design of the "WorldTour" system using UML class diagrams, featuring inheritance, composition, and design patterns.
+* **Lab 5: Creational Design Patterns**: Implementation of Factory Method and Abstract Factory patterns to decouple object creation from business logic, applied to Vehicle/Transport systems and an Ice Cream Shop simulation.
 * *(Future labs will be added here)*

 ## Technologies